Ausiarm/T3A1/README.md

 ## Question 8

-Explain type coercion, using examples from the JavaScript programming language

-*Provides a thorough explanation of type coercion in programming*

 From the MDN [documentation](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion) on JavaScript, Type coercion is the automatic or implicit conversion of values from one data type to another (such as strings to numbers).
 In layman's terms, type coercion is the process of transforming a string into a number data type.
 This process is done implicitly or without the user having to write code that will carry out the coercion operation.

 Implicit Coercion: